© Sarahgen | Dreamstime

 Diet Advice: How to Lower Triglycerides Naturally

-If you’re wondering how to lower triglycerides naturally, first try eating your way to better heart health!
-Your daily diet should include a combination of foods with specific nutrients, such as those that are rich in antioxidants, like cranberries.
-And until you can get your triglyceride level down below 150 mg/dL, you may also want to augment your diet with nutritional supplements that provide therapeutic levels of these same nutrients.
-Drinking tea is another beneficial habit.
+If you’re wondering how to reduce triglycerides naturally, first try eating your way to better heart health!
+A health, triglyceride diet should include a combination of foods with specific nutrients, including those that are rich in antioxidants, like cranberries.
+And until you can lower your triglyceride level below 150 mg/dL, you may also want to augment your diet with nutritional supplements that provide therapeutic levels of these same nutrients.
+Drinking tea is another beneficial habit for reducing triglycerides.

 Most important, make sure the following trio of key nutrients are in your diet.